its-Shivam732/CS553-DistributedAlgorithms/docs/report.md

 **System assumption match:** Akka's thread-pool dispatcher does not guarantee FIFO ordering.
 Lai-Yang's coloring handles this explicitly.
 Chandy-Lamport would produce incorrect snapshots in this runtime.

 ---

-## 7. Known Limitations

-1. **Global snapshot termination detection.** Per-node completion is detected.
-A global coordinator collecting all local snapshots and announcing global completion is not implemented — would require an additional message round.

-2. **Cinnamon metrics.** The Lightbend Cinnamon plugin is declared but requires a commercial license.
-The built-in `MetricsCollector` provides equivalent per-type counters with no external dependency.

-3. **Single-JVM simulation.** All actors run in one JVM.
-The architecture is compatible with Akka Cluster but multi-node deployment is not configured.
-Network partitions and true propagation delays are not simulated.

-4. **ACK topology dependency.** PING/ACK round-trip requires a reverse edge allowing ACK.
-In directed topologies this is not guaranteed.
-A future enhancement could add a dedicated reply-path mechanism independent of graph edges.